 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, AB Volvo reported total carbon emissions of approximately 209,000,000 kg CO2e for Scope 1, 60,000,000 kg CO2e for Scope 2 (market-based), and 249,000,000 kg CO2e for Scope 3 emissions related to the use of sold products.
-This represents a decrease from 2023, where emissions were approximately 228,000,000 kg CO2e (Scope 1), 66,000,000 kg CO2e (Scope 2, market-based), and 272,000,000 kg CO2e (Scope 3).
+In 2024, AB Volvo reported total carbon emissions of approximately 209,000,000 kg CO2e for Scope 1, 60,000,000 kg CO2e for Scope 2 (market-based), and a staggering 249,000,000,000 kg CO2e for Scope 3 emissions related to the use of sold products.
+This reflects a slight decrease in Scope 1 emissions from 2023, where they were about 228,000,000 kg CO2e, and a reduction in Scope 3 emissions from 272,000,000,000 kg CO2e.
 AB Volvo has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions to near zero by 2025.
 Additionally, the company has committed to a 50% reduction in absolute Scope 1 and 2 GHG emissions by 2030 from a 2019 baseline.
 For Scope 3 emissions, the targets include a 30% reduction from the use of sold construction equipment and a 40% reduction per vehicle kilometre for heavy-duty trucks and buses by 2030.
-These targets align with the Science Based Targets initiative (SBTi) and reflect AB Volvo's commitment to achieving significant reductions in greenhouse gas emissions across its operations and product lifecycle.
-The company is on track to meet its near-term targets, demonstrating a proactive approach to climate action within the automotive industry.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are part of AB Volvo's broader strategy to achieve net-zero emissions across its operations and value chain by 2050.
+The company is actively working towards these goals, demonstrating a commitment to sustainability and climate action within the automotive industry.

 Access structured emissions data, company-specific emission factors, and source documents